double-speak/doublespeak.github.io/_poems_2021/interview-with-maria-dahvana-headley.md

   see the same power language in <em>Beowulf</em> that we see today.</p>\n\n<p>I think about how, in our time, everyone stands on a little virtual soapbox, giving their own, often highly poetry-infused versions of events, going “I’m the hero.”
-We have an entire society of “heroes,” all at odds, because the reality is that you can't be a hero professionally for your whole life.
+We have an entire society of “heroes,” all at odds, because the reality is that you can’t be a hero professionally for your whole life.
 A hero can only exist in a moment, in an action.
 I think that the notion of heroism is just a question of whether you’re trying to do it because of the status and the legacy and wanting a statue made of